cucumber-attic/website/apps/dynamic/views/_posts/how-to-convince-your-boss-cukenfest.md

 ---
 <img src="https://cucumber.io/images/blog/cukenfest-charlie.jpg" style="float:center; width:100%">

-Cap in hand, you’re ready to approach your boss about attending [CukenFest London](http://cukenfest.cucumber.io/).
+You've decided you want to attend [CukenFest London](http://cukenfest.cucumber.io/).
+But how can you convince your boss to send you?
+Well, we’re here to help.

-Look, I don’t know your boss, but if you want to learn from experienced BDD practitioners; if you want to meet smart, like-minded people to talk about the challenges of building high-quality software; if you want to build relationships with other people who know that close collaboration between business and IT is a key part of success long term, CukenFest London is for you.
+I don’t know your boss, but if you want to learn from experienced BDD practitioners; if you want to meet smart, like-minded people to talk about the challenges of building high-quality software; if you want to build relationships with other people who know that close collaboration between business and IT is a key part of success long term, then CukenFest London is for you.

-### Here's what we're excited about:

- - Focused, informative short talks will provide you with insights about building great software.
-Expect to pick up at least one insight from each talk which you can try back in your team.

- - A whole f***ing day of open-space.
-Our favourite conference format allows you, the attendee, to drive the agenda of the second day.
-We’ll undoubtedly talk about BDD, agility in large organisations, technical debt, you name it, you choose it.

- - A return on your investment is inevitable.
-There's something Woody Zuill says about software, “The object isn’t to make great software, it’s to be in that wonderful state which makes great software inevitable”.
-We like to think the same way about running CukenFest.
+Here’s our fictitious Q&A with your boss.

+What's this conference about, then?

+CukenFest is a two-day low key BDD and Agile conference in London.
+It's been running since 2011 and used to be a conference just about Cucumber.
+But as the community has grown up, so has the conference, and it now focuses on how software teams can build stronger ties between business and IT.

+If we send you to this conference, how does that benefit our team?

+CukenFest is the perfect place to learn how teams practice BDD, and meet other people who have trod the path we’re going down.
+The first day is packed with loads of talks which cover the costs and benefits of BDD, techniques to break down user stories, and innovative practices like mob testing.
+I expect by the end of it, we’ll have more confidence in what we’re doing, and we’ll have met a bunch of people we can connect with after the conference who can help us with our journey.

+What big name speakers have they got?

+Dan North, Ulrika Malmgren, Nat Pryce, and Liz Keogh.
+But the line-up isn't exclusively big name speakers - sessions from new speakers tend to be just as surprising, insightful and informative.
+CukenFest have a great track record of choosing good speakers.

+Wait, that’s the first day, but the second day is just open space.
+What's the ROI of that?

+This format allows attendees to drive the agenda of the second day.
+Anyone can pitch a session or just turn up.
+Sessions can be a discussion, a lightning talk, a workshop, or a hacking session.
+The benefit comes by having the right people in the room who care most about the problem they are solving.
+It was the most engaged part of the conference last year.

+Which other types of people will be there?
+I wonder if there are other companies doing similar things.

- - Fun for all the family.
-CukenFest reflects the modern software team, a mesh of people with different expertise and experiences to bring to the table.
-CukenFest is about bringing these people and ideas under one roof to discuss the biggest problems in delivering high-quality software.
+The CukenFest audience reflects the modern software team, a mesh of people with different expertise and experiences.
+I’ll be surrounded by developers, testers, BAs, and product owners.
+Teams from large banks, small digital agencies and SaaS businesses will attend, all trying to find ways to build shared understanding between business and IT.

- - Our line-up isn't exclusively big-name speakers.
-Sure, we've got them; Dan North, Ulrika Malmgren, Nat Pryce, Liz Keogh to name a few.
-But the talks which often prove to be just as surprising, insightful and informative are the lightning talks, the presentations from new speakers, those which approach problems in software with fresh eyes.
+Will you be able to learn enough about BDD at this conference alone?

- - A perfect introduction to Behaviour-Driven Development.
-Right before the conference, we will run our [two-day BDD Kickstart course](https://cucumber.io/events/bdd-kickstart-london-2018).
+Just before the conference, they will run a Behaviour-Driven Development training course.
 It’s a comprehensive introduction to the concepts, techniques and tools which make up BDD.
-What’s even better is you will be taught by the creator of Cucumber and author of The Cucumber Book, Aslak Hellesøy.
+It also looks like I will be taught by the creator of Cucumber and author of The Cucumber Book, Aslak Hellesøy.

+Can I go then?

+Sure!
+I’m sold!*

+*While we can’t guarantee this result, we hope this information will help you convince your boss.
+If we can help in any other way, please email us [email link].

+Buy your ticket for CukenFest London

 ### Here are some concrete examples of attendees finding value in attending CukenFest: